 Over the past few years we have lost over one million Americans to COVID-19 during a pandemic politicized by partisans who deliberately shut down the economy and schools and destroyed any notion we had about what freedom in America is all about.
 Overt cowardice in the face of China’s aggression and new revelations about the CCP’s role in covering up the release of their gain of function engineered virus continue to question the president’s motivation in refusing to stand up to our greatest foe.

 Despite White House propaganda that the economy is just fine, the cost of living is far from fine and regressively hurts our most vulnerable whose taxes help to fund the war effort.

 There is no better example of our government’s refusal to stand with the people of America than the Biden administration’s lukewarm, half-hearted response to the East Palestine rail catastrophe.
-This is the penultimate symbol of how the American people have been treated since January 2021.
+This is how the American people have been treated since January 2021.
 Someone needs to stand for us, but even members of the GOP back White House funding to stand with the people of Ukraine while promises about accountability and securing the border lead to hearings and little else.